-I have been told by a precocious elf that Santa likes a whiskey (single malt please!) and a plate of “Cherry Snowball Cookies” after travelling all night downwind behind a team of reindeer.
+I have been told by a precocious elf that Santa likes a whiskey (single malt please!) and a plate of “Cherry Snowball Cookies” after traveling all night downwind behind a team of reindeer.
 While a malt whiskey has always been served to Santa at our house, the Cherry Snowball Cookie is a relatively new addition.

 Some years ago, we were served some delicious cherry snowball cookies with Luxardo cherries and I have been hooked.
 Educated chefs tend to opt for Luxardo cherries, which are actually the “original” Italian maraschino cherry before some mad scientist decided to add more sugar and artificial coloring.
 Sadly, Luxardo cherries are often difficult to find in most supermarkets so we now buy ours on Amazon.